BryanChasko/ultron-embeddings/README.md

-# README.md

 # Ultron Embeddings

-*A public, Marvel‑compliant Ultron knowledge base and retrieval demo*
+> “Peace in our time… through the elimination of you.”
+> — Ultron, Age of Ultron #10AI (2013)

-**Status:** alpha • **Lang:** Rust • **Scope:** ingest → normalize → derive → chunk → embed → index → retrieve • **Backends:** local HNSW or Amazon S3 Vectors
+**Status:** planning • **Lang:** Rust • **Scope:** ingest → normalize → derive → chunk → embed → index → retrieve • **Backends:** Amazon S3 Vectors

-> **Purpose:** Demonstrate a clean, reproducible pipeline that builds an Ultron‑centric embeddings KB from the Marvel API, suitable for powering an LLM persona (Ultron) in a separate generation layer.
-The KB stays neutral and factual; Ultron’s paranoid tone is applied at generation time.
+> **Purpose:** Demonstrate a clean, reproducible pipeline that builds an Ultron‑centric embeddings data created from the Marvel API, suitable for powering an LLM persona (Ultron) in a separate generation layer.
+The vectors stays neutral and factual; Ultron’s paranoid tone is applied at generation time.

 ---